-Aptio Setup Utility - Copyright (C) 2017 American Megatrends, Inc. Main Advanced Event Logs IPMI Security Boot Save & Exit Password Description Set Administrator Password If ONLY the Administrator's password is set, then this only limits access to Setup and is only asked for when entering Setup.
-If ONLY the User's password is set, then this is a power on password and must be entered to boot or enter Setup.
-In Setup the User will have Administrator rights.
-The password length must be in the following range: Minimum length 3 Maximum length 20 Administrator Password User Password Password Check ▶ Secure Boot [Setup] ++: Select Screen 11: Select Item Enter: Select +/-: Change Opt.
-F1: General Help F2: Previous Values F3: Optimized Defaults F4: Save & Exit ESC: Exit Version 2.19.12 66.
-Copyright (C) 2017 Amer ican Megatrends, Inc.
+Aptio Setup Utility - Copyright (C) 2017 American Megatrends, Inc. Main Advanced Event Logs IPMI Security Boot Save & Exit Password Description If ONLY the Administrator's par- then this only limits access to only asked for when entering St If ONLY the User's password is is a power on password and musi- boot or enter Setup.
+In Setup is have Administrator rights.
+The password length must be in the following range: Minimum length Maximum length Administrator Password User Password Password Check o Setup and is etup. set, then this t be entered to Set Administrator Password ► Secure Boot 56.
+Copyright (C) 2017 Ameri ++: Select Screen 14: Select Item Enter: Select +/-: Change Opt.
+F1: General Help F2: Previous Values F3: Optimized Defaults F4: Save & Exit ESC: Exit